smallwat3r/docker-nginx-gunicorn-flask-letsencrypt/README.md

 Replace also `<<youremail@email.com>>` and `<<yourdomain.com>>` by your actual email and domain name in `nginx/sites-enabled/nginx.conf`

 Letsencrypt certificates expires after 90 days.
-When we need to renew run
+If you need to renew these run the below command (note that you can automatically renew it using a cron job)
 ```sh
 sudo /opt/letsencrypt/letsencrypt-auto certonly --standalone --renew-by-default --email <<youremail@email.com>> -d <<yourdomain.com>>
 ```
-Note that you can automatically renew it using a cron job.

 ### Usage